Citation, DOI, disclosures and article data

 At the time the article was created Andrew Murphy had no recorded disclosures.View Andrew Murphy's current disclosures

 At the time the article was last revised Andrew Murphy had no financial relationships to ineligible companies to disclose.View Andrew Murphy's current disclosures

-A nutrient foramen or vascular channel are small tunnels in the cortex of long bones that contain nutrient arteries that contribute to the blood supply of the bone.
+A nutrient foramen (plural: nutrient foramina) or vascular channel is a small tunnel through the cortex of a long bone containing a nutrient artery that supplies the bone.

-Although not all nutrient foramina will be visible in plain radiography, it is important to know the frequency in which they occur.
+Although not all nutrient foramina will be visible in plain radiography, it is important to know the frequency at which they occur.

 - 1. David Schwartz.
 Emergency Radiology: Case Studies.
 ISBN: 9780071593090

 - 2. Kizilkanat E, Boyan N, Ozsahin ET, Soames R, Oguz O. Location, number and clinical significance of nutrient foramina in human long bones.
 Annals of anatomy = Anatomischer Anzeiger : official organ of the Anatomische Gesellschaft.
 189 (1): 87-95. doi:10.1016/j.aanat.2006.07.004 - Pubmed